Rein in Corporate Greed

 Empower Workers

 Rural workers earn less, are less likely to have benefits like paid leave, and are more likely to be injured on the job.
-We need to build an economy that respects rural working people.
+But when workers are valued and have more money in their pockets, they can continue to drive demand, support businesses, and keep local economies strong.
+Workers should be free to: